 “What about retinol?”
 I asked my dermatologist at my last visit.
 “Oh,” she said, smiling but firm, “I believe everyone can benefit from retinol.”
 Great, but how the heck do you use this stuff?
 And where does it fit into a skin care routine?

 Nearly every bottle of retinol comes with warnings: don’t use if you are pregnant, breastfeeding, or planning on becoming pregnant.
 Retinol alters your DNA.
 It’s like something out of Jurassic Park.
 Fine, maybe not that dramatic; retinol helps your skin cells to turn over faster, helping to reduce acne, inflammation, large pores, redness, and wrinkles.

 But how do we use this miracle product without burning our faces right off?

 Make sure to apply retinol to a completely dry face.
 Start easy.
 It’s recommended to begin applying only twice a week- once a week if you experience redness or flaking.
 (Reader, I experienced both.)
 As always, be sure to follow up any retinol treatment with SPF (my favorite at the moment is Elta MD UV Clear Broad Spectrum SPF 46).

 The big secret, though, as with anything when it comes to skin care, is all about moisture.
 Following, or even mixing, a retinol treatment with a nourishing moisturizer can help prevent irritation that can come along with using the strong ingredient.

 Here are some retinol and moisturizer duos that were made for each other.

-The Ordinary offers a plethora of retinoid products for unbeatable prices.
 It’s always a good idea to start on the lower end of the spectrum and work your way up, if you’re trying retinol for the first time.
-The Granactive Retinol serum is on the moderate level of retinol and fans of the brand love the serum-form delivery.
+The Dr. Different serum is on the moderate level of retinol and fans of the brand love that this cream also contains hyaluronic acid.

 Follow the lightweight serum with a plumping and firming moisturizer, like the Neogen Collagen Lifting Cream, for even more anti-aging effects.